 In this article

-A Block Page is what users see when they attempt to visit a domain that is not allowed by the policy assigned to their network or Roaming Client.
+Block Pages display when a user attempts to visit a domain restricted by the filtering policy assigned to a Site or Roaming Client.

-Hosted Block Pages can be displayed in several languages, depending on the browser language of the end-user device.
-We currently support English, Spanish, Portuguese, Turkish, Ukrainian, Italian, Russian, French, Czech, German, and Hebrew.
+- Support multiple languages based on the browser language, including English, Spanish, Portuguese, Turkish, Ukrainian, Italian, Russian, French, Czech, German, and Hebrew

 Add a Block Page